-- Uber Eats charges a $350 activation fee to sign up
+- Uber Eats typically charges a $350 activation fee to sign up

 - 15% marketplace fee on every order when you have your own delivery drivers

-- 30% marketplace fee on every order when you use Uber Eats’ delivery drivers, depending on the plan you choose
+- 15%-30% marketplace fee on every order when you use Uber Eats’ delivery drivers, depending on the plan you choose

-- Customer fees – Uber Eats charges customers a service fee of 15% (between $2.50 and $4.50), plus a delivery fee.
+- Customer fees: Uber Eats charges customers a service fee of 15%, plus a delivery fee.
 They may also charge a $2 small order fee for orders less than $10.